 If you go to a storage auction in your area, will the bidding resemble the storage battles you see on TV?

 Generally speaking, it won’t, Arizona auctioneer Casey Jones said.
-Like most things, the “reality” on the screen doesn’t match what takes place at real-life storage auctions.
+Like most things, the “reality” you see on Storage Wars doesn’t match what takes place at real-life storage auctions.

 Still, when understood correctly, storage auctions can be a worthwhile—and even entertaining—way to spend your time.
 “At our auctions, we have some banter back and forth,” Jones said.

 How Self-Storage Unit Auctions Work